On Unfolded Approach To Off-Shell Supersymmetric Models: Unfolded approach

-Here we used expansion in even powers of $p$, differently from \cite{misuna_1}, what for a separately taken scalar field makes no difference, but is better suited for a supersymmetric extensions considered below.
+Here we used expansion in even powers of $p$, differently from \citep{misuna_1}, what for a separately taken scalar field makes no difference, but is better suited for the supersymmetric extensions, as we will see below.